nrwl/nx/nx-dev/nx-dev/public/documentation/generated/cli/affected-dep-graph.md

 ### host

-Bind the dependency graph server to a specific ip address.
+Bind the project graph server to a specific ip address.

 ### only-failed